“A day in which neither wealth nor children shall be of any benefit, except one who comes to God with a sound heart” (Sūrat’l-Shu‘arā’: 88-89).

 c) Daily Supplications (Dhikr) for Morning and Evenings

 Having a regular wird (a designated amount) of dhikr is also necessary in one’s daily routine.
 The Prophet recommended supplications for mornings and evenings.
 These have been complied in numerous books and litanies.
 Set aside a time, usually after Fajr and Maghrib, to recite them.
 Imām al-Haddad’s Wird-al-Latif and Ratib-al-Shahir are from one of the most comprehensive and easy to recite (takes just 10-15 mins), based completely on Qur’ān and Sunnah.
+You can pick one which you like or vary between them.
 Other places these supplications can be found are in books like Hisn al Muslim, Adhkar Imām Nawawi and other collections.

-In your daily supplications be sure to include a routine of salutations upon the Prophet .
+Sending prayers on the Prophet helps us engender love for him and is key for cleansing the heart.
+In our daily supplications, we must include a routine of salutations (Arabic: salawat, Urdu: durood) on him.
 We should aim to do this throughout our day, but including it in our daily routine inculcates the practice.
 One way to do this is to establish the habit of saying ṣallallāhu ‘alayhi wa sallam whenever he is mentioned.
+Pick a salwat you like and make it a habit of repeating it.
 The most famous book of salutations upon the Prophet is Imām Jazuli’s Dalā’il al Khairāt.
 The book has set aside a chapter of salutations for each day of the week; it can be recited on a weekly or daily basis.

 In general make an effort to, “Keep your tongue moist with the remembrance of Allāh.”